 Criminal investigations, business audits and arrests by U.S. Immigration and Customs Enforcement (ICE) Homeland Security Investigations (HSI) special agents and auditors surged in fiscal year 2018 compared to the previous year.
 In fiscal year 2018, HSI opened 6,848 worksite investigations compared to 1,691 in FY17; initiated 5,981 I-9 audits compared to 1,360; and made 779 criminal and 1,525 administrative worksite-related arrests compared to 139 and 172, respectively; all of these categories surged by 300 to 750 percent over the previous fiscal year.

-Monetary penalties for knowingly hire and continuing to employ violations range from $375 to $16,000 per violation, with repeat offenders receiving penalties, at the higher end.
-Penalties for substantive violations, which includes failing to produce a Form I-9, range from $110 to $1,100 per violation.
+Monetary penalties for knowingly hire and continuing to employ violations range from $573 to $20,130 per violation, with repeat offenders receiving penalties, at the higher end.
+Penalties for substantive violations, which includes failing to produce a Form I-9, range from $230 to $2,292 per violation.
+In determining penalty amounts, ICE considers five factors: the size of the business, good-faith effort to comply, seriousness of violation, whether the violation involved unauthorized workers, and history of previous violations.

 Listed below are few pointers to help you conduct an I-9 Self Audit.